Top 9 Factors On Pricing Rare Vintage Bars

 Often pieces used for investors, or to commemorate a specific mine and the production or some direct tie.

-Dated and Historic Ingots
+Dated and/or Historic Ingots

 Used to remember or commemorate a historic event or location, often with local or national significance.
+A Historic Ingot with no date is generally of greater interest and value than a personal presentation ingot with a Date but no important history attached to it.

 Personal Ingots